necst/cicero/scripts/new_measurements/README.md

 The `divide_input` folder contains the script to divide big inputs into smaller chunks, which can be loaded into Cicero's memory.

 The `regex_transform` folder contains the script to filter out regexes that are not supported by Cicero, and transform the regexes into the format supported by the compiler.

+The `alternate_regexes` folder contains the script that selects a subset of the regexes, and alternates N of them toghether.
+This is used to better benchmark multi-engine configurations.

 ### Benchmarking